Head-on collisions of $\ell$-boson stars: Introduction

 The simplest bosonic stars arise in single (complex) field models.
 A realization of the last few years, however, is that there is a wider landscape of bosonic star families when allowing multi-field models.
-A central example is the so-called $\ell$-boson stars~\cite{Alcubierre:2018ahf}, spherically symmetric solutions arising in a model with $2 \ell+1$ complex scalar fields, wherein the individual fields carry a multipolar structure but the composite object is spherical and static.
+Among these different possibilities, one of the most interesting configurations are the $\ell$-boson stars \cite{Alcubierre:2018ahf}, as it has been proved that they are the only stable configuration \cite{Sanchis-Gual:2021edp}, bestowing them with a central role in the possible scalar field configurations. $\ell$-boson stars are spherically symmetric solutions arising in a model with $2 \ell+1$ complex scalar fields, wherein the individual fields carry a multipolar structure but the composite object is spherical and static.
 Note that $\ell$-boson stars reduce to standard boson stars in the particular case where $\ell=0$.
-Subsequent studies showed these solutions are dynamically robust in regions of the parameter space~\cite{Alcubierre:2019qnh,Alcubierre:2021mvs} and also unveiled they can be regarded as part of a wider family of multi-field, multi-frequency bosonic stars~\cite{Jaramillo:2020rsv,Sanchis-Gual:2021edp,alcubierre2021extreme}.
-Consequently, it becomes an interesting problem to evolve $\ell$-boson stars in binaries, both to further test their dynamical robustness and to obtain new waveform templates, that enlarge the effort of constructing a vaster library of non-Kerr waveforms.
+Subsequent studies showed these solutions are dynamically robust in regions of the parameter space~\cite{Alcubierre:2019qnh,Alcubierre:2021mvs} and also unveiled they can be regarded as part of a wider family of multi-field, multi-frequency bosonic stars~\cite{Jaramillo:2020rsv,Sanchis-Gual:2021edp,Alcubierre:2021psa}. $\ell$-boson stars in contrast to $\ell=0$ regular boson stars have greater compactness and they are hollow in the central region.
+This empty space becomes larger as $\ell$ increases as well as their mass and reaches the maximum compactness as $\ell \to \infty$ \cite{Alcubierre:2021psa}.
+The maximum compactness for the $\ell$-boson stars almost doubles the maximum compactness pf $\ell=0$ boson stars.
+Following this line of thoughts it becomes an interesting problem to evolve $\ell$-boson stars in binaries, both to further test their dynamical robustness and to obtain new waveform templates, that enlarge the effort of constructing a vaster library of non-Kerr waveforms.
 These are precisely the goals of this paper.

 In this work we shall study head-on collisions of $\ell$-boson stars, as the simplest ``binaries" of these objects.
 Even in this simplest scenario, the multi-field nature of $\ell$-boson stars allows more possibilities than when a single field is considered.
 Firstly, despite being described by a spherically symmetric metric and total energy-momentum tensor, the composite nature of $\ell$-boson stars endows the individual fields with a (hidden) frame of reference with respect to which the multipolar structure of the individual fields is defined.
 Thus, even for head-on collisions starting from rest, there is the additional degree of freedom of misaligning the hidden spin axes of the individual stars.
 Secondly, since one is entertaining the possibility of many scalar fields, it fits such rationale to allow the $\ell$-boson stars to be composed by the same, or by different, scalar fields.
 We shall dub the former (latter) scenarios as tackling coherent (incoherent) states.
 As we shall see, both choices, $i.e.$ alignment and coherence, lead to important changes in the dynamics, although some generic trends can also be inferred from the sample of simulations performed.